 Playback

 In order to playback a session, the first thing you will need is a session file.
-Session files end with the .sqlite extension and can be found on the server that was used to run the session.
+Session files end with a .sqlite extension and can be found on the server that was used to run the session.
 They are saved in a directory called “sessions” that is located at the same path as the Picto bin directory.
 Session subdirectories are named according to the name of the director that was used to run a session.
 Within each of those directories, subdirectories are named according to the name of the experiment that was used for the session.
 Inside those directories you will find the session files.
 Since session files include the design that was used to run them, you can use any session file at all to go through this section.
 If a task was run during the session, then you should be able to play it back.